UvaCsl/HemoCell/doc/user_guide/QuickStart.rst

 Cmake might sometimes fail while using the -j flag with make.
 Then simply try again.

-Each case depends on the hemocell build located in ``hemocell/build/hemocell``.
+Each case depends on the HemoCell build located in ``hemocell/build/hemocell``.
 Cmake is ran in this directory as a dependency of each case.
 It is also possible to first run ``cmake`` in the ``hemocell/build/hemocell`` directory to first build the library.